-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a canned food containing a significant amount of meat.
+Even when you consider the mild protein-boosting effect of the peas, this looks like the profile of a wet product containing a significant amount of meat.

-Fromm Gold Nutritionals is a grain-free canned dog food using a significant amount of poultry or salmon as its main sources of animal protein, thus earning the brand 5 stars.
+Fromm Gold Nutritionals is a grain-free, meat-based canned dog food using a significant amount of salmon, chicken or duck as its main sources of animal protein, thus earning the brand 5 stars.

 Those looking for a nice kibble to go with this product may wish to visit our review of Fromm Gold Nutritionals dry dog food.